elixir-nx/nx/README.md

 This repository currently holds two projects, `Nx` and `EXLA`, which you can access in the folders above.
 They will be extracted to their own repository before the first release.
+Examples and benchmarks are available in the `EXLA` project.